bgiovand/stables-website/README.md

 # Stables Website

 This is the source code for the Stables website.
-It is built using next.js and hosted on Vercel.
+It's built using Next.js, Tailwind CSS, React, Shopify, and a few other tools.

 ## Reference